JohnFScha/MarvelCharacterSearchApp/README.md

 ![searchbar](https://github.com/JohnFScha/MarvelCharacterSearchApp/assets/115885102/4ee829fc-baa5-438a-b84c-da4ffa6e6327)

-The input takes a character's name or either a link to a marvel comic (i.e. : [Comic](https://www.marvel.com/comics/issue/107556/star_wars_the_mandalorian_season_2_2023_2).
+The input takes a character's name or either a link to a marvel comic (i.e. : [The Mandalorian](https://www.marvel.com/comics/issue/107556/star_wars_the_mandalorian_season_2_2023_2)).
 The Marvel Logo links directly to Marvel's home page.
 The star icon on the rightmost corner links to the Favorites section, and it will reflect the state of the storage dinamically: if it's outlined, the fav section is empty.
 If it's solid, it means at least one character has been stored in the fav section.

 ### Character List